laravel/docs/logging.md

 All of the configuration for your application's logging system is housed in the `config/logging.php` configuration file.
 This file allows you to configure your application's log channels, so be sure to review each of the available channels and their options.
 Of course, we'll review a few common options below.

 By default, Laravel will use the `stack` channel when logging messages.
-The `stack` channel type is used to aggregate multiple log handlers into a single channel.
+The `stack` channel is used to aggregate multiple log channels into a single channel.
 For more information on building stacks, check out the [documentation below](#building-log-stacks).

 #### Configuring The Channel Name